Our Blog

-What Types of Gutters Are There?
+The Main 3 Types of Gutters

-There are 3 main styles of gutters: K-Style, Half-Round, and Box gutters.
-Each of these styles are available in a variety of materials, such as Aluminum, Copper, Vinyl, and Galvanized Steel.
-Lets’s take a look at each of these styles and what they are primarily used for.
+Among the different types of gutters, there are 3 main gutter styles: K-Style, Half-Round, and Box gutters.
+Each of these gutter types are available in a variety of materials, such as Aluminum, Copper, Vinyl, and Galvanized Steel.

-K-Style gutter is the most common type of gutter that you will see on modern homes.
 This type of gutter features a unique shape on the front edge that resembles modern home’s crown molding.
 So these gutters will compliment your homes look.
-In fact, many homeowners will choose a color of K-Style Gutter that matches or accents their homes trim and/or shutters.
+As they often come in different colors and materials, many homeowners will choose a color of K-Style Gutter that matches or accents their homes trim and/or shutters.

 They have a flat back so they are installed to the Fascia Board trim that is around the top edge of your home.
 Being flush against the wall ensures that water isn’t able to run down your wall.
 The bends and folds in the metal provide a rigid structure, so these gutters will withstand more damage than a half-round.